 The climate is changing.
 The UK’s annual temperature has already warmed by over 1°C since pre-industrial levels, and around another half a degree by the mid-2050s is largely inevitable.
 Global efforts to reduce greenhouse gas emissions will dictate the amount of climate change for the UK.
 Current pledges by governments to reduce emissions are not yet enough to keep global temperature rise below 2°C, and the COP26 UN Climate Conference next year will be crucial to increasing ambition.
 At the moment, the world could be heading for a global average temperature increase of 3°C or more.

-A two-day conference was held by the National Centre for Atmospheric Science, the Strategic Priorities Fund UK Climate Resilience Champions at the University of Leeds, and the Committee on Climate Change to examine if the UK is on track to adapt to climate change.
+A two-day conference was held by the National Centre for Atmospheric Science, the Strategic Priorities Fund UK Climate Resilience Champions at the University of Leeds, and the Climate Change Committee to examine if the UK is on track to adapt to climate change.
 Over 300 invited participants debated the climate science and impacts of 3°C+, how far current and planned adaptation efforts go to manage the risks, and what more would need to be done to prepare.
 Below are ten key reflections that emerged from those discussions.

 1. The changes to the UK’s climate that have already happened at 1°C of warming are significant.
 A 3°C+ rise in global temperature would lead to systemic alterations to our society and environment.